Theo1555/Practical/Sharing-Photos-&-Videos.md

 3. Select Delete.
 4. Choose the appropriate deletion option.

-Depending on the message and available options, you may be able to delete the media for yourself or for everyone in the conversatio
+Depending on the message and available options, you may be able to delete the media for yourself or for everyone in the conversation.